MATBckh22/MATB-STUDIOS/README.md

 <expression>
 <expression>
 ```
-elif is made for a separate condition if the first condition is not true, if all is false, the last expression under *else* is executed
+`elif` is made for a separate condition if the first condition is not true, if all is false, the last expression under `else` is executed

 *see how multiple conditions can have shorter strings of code using elif vs if*

-if else only
+### `if else`
 ```
 x = float(input("type a number to compare")) y = float(input("type another number to compare"))